 - What does your arrest record look like?

 - Do you prefer putting a fan on or opening the window?

 - Are there any pet peeves I should know about?

 7. Split the Bills

 Your costs for electric and even internet may change when someone else moves into your space.
-Choosing to split the rent plus all of the bills will make your life easier and can help you save money if your roommate causes your bills to skyrocket.
+Choosing to split the rent plus all of the bills will make your life easier and can help you save money even if your roommate causes your utility bills to increase.
 When you are advertising, be sure to include, “plus utilities” with the rental amount you’re listing.